16 FAQs about gross misconduct

-No. If you sack someone without undertaking a proper investigation, holding a disciplinary hearing, giving the employee (accompanied by a companion) the opportunity to put his (or her) case, considering the circumstances, and - if the decision is to dismiss - giving the employee an opportunity to appeal, you will lay yourself wide open to being sued in an Employment Tribunal or the civil courts.
+No. If you sack someone without undertaking a proper investigation, holding a disciplinary hearing, giving the employee (accompanied by a companion) the opportunity to put his (or her) case, considering the circumstances, and - if the decision is to dismiss - giving the employee an opportunity to appeal, you will lay yourself wide open to an unfair dismissal claim.

 Even if you follow your disciplinary procedure, you can't assume you will be free from criticism by a Tribunal.
 The Tribunal may consider whether there were any other procedural steps, in addition to those set out in your procedure, that you should have followed before dismissing your employee.

-If the offence is gross enough, and overt enough, to merit instant dismissal, you should be able to get your disciplinary hearing and appeal out of the way within two to three weeks (although speed should not override the need for it to be fair).
+If the offence is sufficiently gross and overt, to merit instant dismissal, you should be able to get your disciplinary hearing and appeal out of the way within two to three weeks (although speed should not override the need for it to be fair).
 If it goes to a Tribunal it could drag on for months.

 8. Should we spell out what we would consider to be gross misconduct in the employee's terms and conditions?

 You should give examples in the disciplinary policy of what you would consider to be gross misconduct (but state that the list is not exhaustive).
 In areas where it is possible for employees to assume they are only committing a minor misdemeanour, or even no misdemeanour at all - for example, use of personal software in work computers - you must ensure they are aware of the consequences, if you would treat it as gross misconduct.
 If an ex-employee can reasonably argue that they were sacked for doing something they had no reason to suppose was a sackable offence, you may lose at an Employment Tribunal.

 9. If an employee has done something that obviously counts as gross misconduct, what procedure should I adopt?